jhuix/vscode-markdown-preview-showdown/README.md

 * `markdown-preview-showdown.vegaTheme`:

     Vega theme, you can choose one from ["excel", "ggplot2", "quartz", "vox", "dark"], default is "vox"  theme.

+* `markdown-preview-showdown.plantumlTheme`:

+    Plantuml theme, you can choose one from ["default", "nature", "c4", "c4-handwrite"], default is "default" theme.

 * `markdown-preview-showdown.plantumlRenderMode`: